Gaming in licensed premises

 If you are the holder of the alcohol premises licence and you want to make available more than two category C or D machines you must apply for an alcohol licensed premises gaming machine permit.

-Licensing, Wychavon District Council, The Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT
+The form and relevant fee should be returned to: Licensing, Wychavon District Council, The Civic Centre, Queen Elizabeth Drive, Pershore, Worcestershire, WR10 1PT

 The fees we currently charge under the Gambling Act 2005 can be found on our Licensing Fees and Charges page.
 View Licensing Fees and Charges page

 If you are making gaming machines available in licensed premises, you are required to comply with a code of practice, which has been drawn up by the Gambling Commission on the location and operation of machines.
-The code of practice can be found on the Gambling Commission website.

 Exempt Gaming in Licensed Premises